-Informal complaints made verbally will not normally be acted on unless the Housing Officer/Housing Assistant teams can independently verify the problem.
-In these cases, the problem can be investigated without a written complaint on the basis of the Housing Officer/Housing Assistant teams' observations.
-In all other cases, the tenant will be advised to submit their complaint in writing.
-Tenants may use the Association's standard complaints form, submit a letter, e-mail, comment on our Facebook page, submit via the My Oak Tree portal or sign a statement prepared by the Housing Officer/Housing Assistant teams.
+Although it is useful to have complaints submitted in writing (particularly if legal action is raised) it is not a requirement.
+The customer will be advised that they can submit their complaint in writing using the Association's standard complaints form, submit a letter, e-mail, comment on our Facebook page, submit via the My Oak Tree portal or sign a statement prepared by the Housing Officer/Housing Assistant teams following a face-to-face interview or a telephone call.